 International student applicants who have completed college or university course work at an institution in a country other than the United States must obtain a complete course-by-course evaluation of foreign transcripts, degrees, and other official documentation.
 In all instances, the evaluating agency will require original, official documentation.
 Please note that the evaluating agency must send both the course-by-course report and copies of the native documents.
 If the agency does not provide copies of the documentation used to do the course-by-course evaluation, students must submit their official documentation to Vanderbilt.
-Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, ATTN: Prior Degree Review, PMB 407701, Nashville, Tennessee 37240-7701 U.S.A.
-For further questions regarding prior degrees, please visit registrar.vanderbilt.edu/academic-records/international-degrees.php.
+Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, PMB 407701, Nashville, Tennessee 37240-7701 U.S.A.

 Evaluating agencies include (1) World Education Services, Bowling Green Station, P.O.
-Box 5087, New York, NY 10274-5087; telephone (212) 966-6311; website: wes.org; (2) Educational Credential Evaluators, Inc., Post Office Box 514070, Milwaukee, Wisconsin 53203-3470; telephone (414) 289-3412; website: ece.org; and (3) Josef Silny and Associates, Inc., 7101 SW 102 Avenue, Miami, FL 33173; telephone (305) 273-1616; website: jsilny.org/.
+Box 5087, New York, NY 10274-5087; telephone (212) 966-6311; website: wes.org; (2) Educational Credential Evaluators, Inc., Post Office Box 514070, Milwaukee, Wisconsin 53203-3470; telephone (414) 289-3412; website: ece.org; and (3) Josef Silny and Associates, Inc., 7101 SW 102 Avenue, Miami, FL 33173; telephone (305) 273-1616; website: isilny.org/.